thewtex/unbiased-subsample-interpolation/doc/subsample_interpolation.rst

 for a subsample displacement calculation.
 While sinc interpolation is much more computationally expensive than the parametric methods, the times required are still feasible for real-time imaging.
-Nelder-Mead simplex optimization is somewhat faster than gradient descent optimization.  |simplex_offset_plot|
+Nelder-Mead simplex optimization is slightly faster than gradient descent optimization, but they are very close.  |simplex_offset_plot|
 shows that the best initial simplex offset in samples is approximately 0.2-0.3 samples.
 However, a poor choice for an initial simplex offset only generates about a 5% increase in optimization time.